Sunday, May 21, 2023

 I don’t know when the wire broke, both domestic banks were at 100% the previous evening but with some sunshine, a rare commodity, and some wind the “renewables” could have made good usage from a failure any time after Tobermory.

-The main domestic bank recovered quickly, I think it had gone down to between 70 and 75%, still a lot on 240 Amp Hours, part of this and the high discharge rate I spotted, was down to it discharging to the engine battery; because the engine had been running but the alternator was not, the Digital Voltage Sensitive Relay was enabled and allowed current to flow (unlike some more expensive types it is bidirectional) and I had started the engine half a dozen times, then there was getting the anchor up.
+The main domestic bank recovered quickly, I think it had gone down to between 70 and 75%, still a lot on 240 Amp Hours, part of this and the high discharge rate I spotted, was down to it discharging to the engine battery; because the engine had been running (ignition on) the Digital Voltage Sensitive Relay was enabled and that allowed current to flow - unlike some more expensive types it is bidirectional.
+I had started the engine half a dozen times and the alternator was not recharging, then there was getting the anchor up.
 I motor sailed for an hour or so to get charge back into the batteries and then it was back to sailing.

 The sailing was cold and damp with mist patches and occasional drizzle but on the bright side the steady rain did not appear until after I had got to Vatersay Bay.

-And the wildlife spotted was exceptional, not much variety in birdlife just the ubiquitous Guillemots and a few Gulls and Gannets but the marine life was like nothing I have seen before in a few hours:
+And the wildlife spotted on this leg was exceptional, not much variety in birdlife just the ubiquitous Guillemots and a few Gulls and Gannets but the marine life was like nothing I have seen before in just a few hours:

-• 100+ Common Dolphins north of Hawes Bank (which is north west of Coll) over many square miles, visible for well over an hour mainly as I moved west at 5.5 knots (motor sailing after the alternator problem).
+- 200+ Dolphins north of Hawes Bank (which is north west of Coll, see chart above) over many square miles, visible for well over an hour mainly as I moved west at 5.5 knots (motor sailing after the alternator problem).

-• Multiple small pods of Common Dolphin all the way over.
+- Multiple small pods of Dolphin all the way over.

-• 3 individual Minkie Whales - off Hawes Bank, ½ way over and a couple of hours out.
+- 3 individual Minke Whales - off Hawes Bank, ½ way over and a couple of hours out.

 58 miles in 14.5 hours.